ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 The `text-wrap: balance` property in CSS ensures that the lines in a text element are visually balanced.

-It achieves this by distributing text more evenly across lines, rather than prioritizing the natural flow of text or the default line break behavior based on the element's width.
+It achieves this by distributing text more evenly across lines, rather than prioritizing the natural flow of text or the default line break behavior based on the element’s width.

 In certain multi-line elements like titles, headlines, or quotes, balanced wrapping really improves visual harmony, ensuring that the text appears well-distributed.